psybinh/Udagram/README.md

 ### Deploying your system

-Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
+Follow the process described in the course:
+- Run `npm run build`
+- Go to www folder: `cd www`
+- `eb init` a new application
+- Run `eb create` a new environment
+- To deploy your image-filter service!
 Don't forget you can use `eb deploy` to push changes.

 ## Stand Out (Optional)